patrickmallahan/vin-react-starter-kit/README.md

 webpack.config.js - Webpack config

 ###How do I enable CORS on our existing APIs?
 This starter kit uses a Node based webserver (Webpack's dev server combined with Browsersync).
-This mean you need to enable Cross-origin Resource Sharing (CORS) on any existing IIS hosted APIs so that you can call them from your dev web server.
+This means you need to enable Cross-origin Resource Sharing (CORS) on any existing IIS hosted APIs so that you can call them from this kit's dev web server.
 Here's how:

-1. Add the following to your Global.ascx:
+Add this to your API's Global.ascx:
 ```c#
 protected void Application_BeginRequest(object sender, EventArgs e)
 {